-Whenever it is reasonable and practicable to do so, we will lodge funds greater than $5,000 (which we expect to be held for more than two weeks) in our trust account, on your behalf, in an interest-bearing bank deposit account (“IBD”).
+Where we consider it reasonable and practicable to do so, we may lodge funds in our trust account, on your behalf, in an interest-bearing bank deposit account (“IBD”).
 Withholding tax will be deducted and paid to the Inland Revenue Department on the interest you earn.
 If we have your IRD number, you can elect to have withholding tax deducted at your tax rate.
-If we do not have your IRD number, it will be deducted at 38 percent as required by the IRD at 28% for companies and 33% for individuals.
+If we do not have your IRD number, it will be deducted as required by the IRD at 28% for companies and 33% for individuals.

-If we place any of your funds on IBD, we will charge 7.5 percent commission on the gross interest earned for administering the deposit.
+If we place any of your funds on IBD, we will charge 7.5% commission on the gross interest earned for administering the deposit.

 Conflicts of interest

 If at any time a conflict of interest arises we will contact you to discuss the conflict and will follow the requirements and processes in the Law Society’s Rules of Conduct and Client Care for Lawyers.

 In accordance with the Privacy Act 1993, you have a right to view and access any information that we hold about you, and ask for incorrect information to be corrected.
 All information about you that we collect and store, will always remain confidential and will only be used for the purposes outlined in these terms of engagement or in carrying out your instructions to us (unless disclosure is required by law, or the New Zealand Law Society, or is necessary for debt collection purposes).